ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig28.png)

-The core of the proxy loop is “read from one socket, write to the other”, so we literally send these three frames out on the DEALER socket.
+The core of the proxy loop is "read from one socket, write to the other", so we literally send these three frames out on the DEALER socket.
 If you now sniffed the network traffic, you would see these three frames flying from the DEALER socket to the REP socket.
-The REP socket does as before, strips off the whole envelope including the new reply address, and once again delivers the “Hello” to the caller.
+The REP socket does as before, strips off the whole envelope including the new reply address, and once again delivers the "Hello" to the caller.

 Incidentally the REP socket can only deal with one request-reply exchange at a time, which is why if you try to read multiple requests or send multiple replies without sticking to a strict recv-send cycle, it gives an error.

 You should now be able to visualize the return path.
-When hwserver sends “World” back, the REP socket wraps that with the envelope it saved, and sends a three-frame reply message across the wire to the DEALER socket.
+When hwserver sends "World" back, the REP socket wraps that with the envelope it saved, and sends a three-frame reply message across the wire to the DEALER socket.

 ![](./pics/zmq/fig29.png)